1984vc/website/content/docs/founders-handbook/founder-departure.md

 ---
 title: Founder Departure
-weight: 5
+weight: 8
-next: /docs/founders-handbook/structured-and-downrounds
+prev: /docs/founders-handbook/minimizing-founder-dilution
-prev: /docs/founders-handbook/minimize-founder-dilution
+next: /docs/founders-handbook/structured-and-down-rounds
 ---

 Founder departure is inevitable.
 And the more founders a startup has, the more likely one will depart early in the life of the company.
 But the effect of a founder’s departure on the remaining founder’s equity varies greatly based on whether the initial investment was a priced round vs a SAFE or other convertible instruments.